There reaches a time in most of our lives when it is time to talk to about care options with your parent or parents.

-Maybe you have noticed some small changes in behaviour that have led you to question how independent your parents really are.
+Maybe you have noticed some small changes in behavior that have led you to question how independent your parents really are.
 Perhaps they are more forgetful, or often look lost during conversations.

 Or maybe the early warning signs are physical.
 Perhaps they are suddenly tripping up over a rug that has always been there or spilling their dinner down themselves when they used to be such neat eaters.

-You know your parents best and you will be able to spot changes in behaviour, perhaps even better than they can.
+You know your parents best and you will be able to spot changes in behavior, perhaps even better than they can.
 Trust your instinct.